linusvv/SNOWLAR/README.md

 <br>
 <br>

+### !!!This project is still work in progress, so please be cautious when using the information providet here!!!

 ## Code Repository for the SNOWLAR CGSR1 P5
 The Project is based on ROS2, written in Python.
 Here are the current working nodes:
 - **tank_motion** - basecontrol.py